Team-Open-Circuit/Isolation-Monitoring-Wrist-Band/README.md

 * We have used oLED 64*128, so we need to make uncomment the line from the Adafruit_SSD1306 library file as shown.

 ![Adafruit_SSD1306](/Images/gfx.PNG)
-* Now uncooment the line as shown.
+* Now uncomment the line as shown.
 ![uncomment](/Images/uncomment.PNG)
-* Now open the Ardunio file and compile and upload to your Nodemcu esp8266.
+* Now open the Ardunio file and compile and upload to your Nodemcu ESP8266.

 # Circuit Diagram
 ![Circuit Diagram](/Images/Circuit.png)